Azure-Samples/genai-gateway-apim/README.md

 **Finding values using the Azure portal:**

-If you'd like to find the values in the `.env` yourself, you can follow these steps:
+If you'd like to find the values in the `.env` yourself, follow these steps:

 |Value  |Instruction  |
 |---------|---------|